Single and Multi-objective Test Cases Prioritization for Self-driving Cars in Virtual Environments

 \subsection{Black-box Greedy Algorithm}

 Greedy algorithms are well-known deterministic algorithms that iteratively build a solution (tests ordering) based on greedy steps.
 Greedy algorithms have been widely used in regression testing for both white- and black-box test case prioritization~\cite{Yoo:2010, thomas2014static}.
-Hence, we adapt the greedy algorithm to our context and using the set of features we have designed for SDCs (see Section~\ref{sec:features}).
+Hence, we adapt the greedy algorithm to our context and use the set of features we have designed for SDCs (see Section~\ref{sec:features}).

 The greedy algorithm first computes the pairwise distance among all test cases in the given test suite.
 Similarly to GAs, the distance between two test cases $t_i$ and $t_j$ is computed using the Euclidean distance between the corresponding feature vectors.
 These features are normalized up-front using the \textit{z-score} normalization as done for GA as well.

+Then, the greedy algorithm computes the diversity per unit cost of each test $t_i$ using the following equation:

+where $distance(t_i, \tau)$ measures the distance between $t_i$ and the tests $t_j \in \tau$ selected in the previous iterations of the algorithm.
+In this equation, a higher score for a test means that it has the highest dissimilarity to previously selected tests with the lowest execution cost.

-Then, the greedy algorithm first selects the two most dissimilar test cases (according to their Euclidean distances) within the test suites.
-These tests are the first two test cases in the produced test order $\tau$.
-Then, the algorithm iteratively finds the test case (among the non-selected ones) with the largest average (mean) distance to the (already selected) test cases in $\tau$.
-This selection step corresponds to the \textit{greedy} heuristic; if multiple tests have the same average dissimilarity to $\tau$, the tie is broken by randomly choosing one of the equally distant test cases.
+The greedy algorithm initializes the test order $\tau$ by selecting the test with the largest ratio between (1) its average distance to all other tests in the suite and (2) its execution cost.
+Then, the algorithm iteratively finds the test case (among the non-selected ones) with the largest average (mean) \revise{score} to the (already selected) test cases in $\tau$.
+This selection step corresponds to the \textit{greedy} heuristic.
+Suppose multiple tests have the same average \revise{score} to $\tau$.
+In that case, the tie is broken by randomly choosing one of the equally distant test cases.
 This process is repeated until all test cases are prioritized.